-PUBLIC NOTICE AND COMMENTS
+PUBLIC NOTICE, OUTREACH COMMENTS

 Amendments to the Zoning Code affecting airport influence areas are subject to the review of the Riverside County Airport Land Use Commission (ALUC).
-An application for a Consistency Determination has been filed and ALUC review is anticipated prior to City Council consideration of this proposed amendments.
+An application for a Consistency Determination has been filed and ALUC review is anticipated prior to City Council consideration of the proposed amendments.

 Pursuant to California Government Code Section 65352.3 (Senate Bill 18), notice of the proposed amendments was provided to interested Native American Tribes as determined by the Native American Heritage Commission.
 Tribes were advised of their right to request consulting status on this project for the purpose of protecting Native American Cultural Places.
-As of the writing of this report, two Tribes have requested consulting status on the project and are reviewing the proposed amendments, and one additional Tribe has declined consulting status.
+As of the writing of this report, two Tribes have requested consulting status on the project, with one tribe concluding consultation without comment and the other reviewing the proposed amendments.
+One additional Tribe has declined consulting status.

-Pursuant to Section 19.670.040 (Notice of Hearing for Legislative Actions) of the Zoning Code, and California Government Code Section 65090 and 65091, a one-eighth page public notice advertisement was placed in the local newspaper of general circulation within the City (The Press Enterprise) twelve (12) days prior to this hearing.
-As of the writing of this report, staff has received no responses regarding this proposal.
+Pursuant to Section 19.670.040 (Notice of Hearing for Legislative Actions) of the Zoning Code, and California Government Code Section 65090 and 65091, a one-eighth page public notice advertisement was placed in the local newspaper of general circulation within the City (The Press Enterprise).
+Staff received a total of seven letters and one comment received via SMS message regarding the project.